meraccos/tictactoe-reinforcement-learning/README.md

 Introduction to making a simple Tic Tac Toe AI with Reinforcement Learning.

-(Still under work, currently at ~99% success rate.
+(Still under work, currently at ~99% success rate)